cosminadrianpopescu/azul/README.md

 ### Layout persistence

 You can persist your layouts between different sessions.
-In order to save the layout, you can press ...
+In order to save the layout, you can call `require('azul').save_layout(<file-name>)`, where `<file-name>` is the file location where the layout will be saved.

-When restoring a layout, the floats, tabs and splits are restored automatically.
+When restoring a layout (`require('azul').restore_layout(<file-name>)`), the floats, tabs and splits are restored automatically.
 However, a normal simple terminal is started in each of the restored float, tab or split.
 In order to also restore an application running there, rather than trying to assume things, `azul` will either call a callback for each of the restored float, tab or split or it will execute anything stored in the variable `w:azul_cmd`.
 You can define this callback and start whatever app was running there, like this:

 ```lua
 local azul = require('azul')